-Sociology is a valuable liberal arts major not only for students planning careers in social research, criminology, demography, and social psychology, but also for those pursuing a course of study in public administration, gerontology, rehabilitation social work, and market research.
-Sociology provides a useful background for those planning to enter law, business, medicine, community planning, architecture, and politics.
+Sociology is a valuable liberal arts major not only for students planning careers in social research, criminology, demography, and social psychology, but also for those pursuing a course of study in public administration, gerontology, or market research.
+Sociology provides a useful background for those planning to enter law, business, medicine, community planning, architecture, or politics.